ligato/docs/docs/plugins/kvs-plugin.md

 x----------------------------------------------------------------------------------------------------------------------x
 ```

+---

 ### REST API

-KVScheduler also exposes the state of the system and the history of operations through a set of REST APIs:
+The KV Scheduler exposes the state of the system and the history of operations through a set of REST APIs:

 - **Transaction History**: `GET /scheduler/txn-history`
     - returns the full history of executed transactions or only for a given time window